dburrdoss/datasciencecoursera/CodeBook.md

     - same as 1, in z direction

 4 tbodyaccstdx
-    - like 1:  time domain, body accel. in x direction, standard deviation of signals in a particular 2.56 second window, normalized to be between -1 and 1
+    - like 1:  time domain, body acceleration in x direction, standard deviation of signals in a particular 2.56-sec window, normalized to be between -1 and 1

 5 tbodyaccstdy